Columbia Memorial Health Community Service Plan Update 2014-2017

 New York State Department of Health (NYSDOH) requires that hospitals and local health departments collaborate with each other and community partners on the development of Community Health Assessment and hospital Community Health Improvement Plans.
-In keeping with the New York State Improvement Plan, the Prevention Agenda 2013-17, Columbia Memorial Hospital has recognized that collaboration is an essential element for improving population health in our community.
+In keeping with the New York State Improvement Plan, the Prevention Agenda 2013-17, Columbia Memorial Health has recognized that collaboration is an essential element for improving population health in our community.
 Working together to develop a community health assessment and community improvement plan will reduce duplication and assist local health departments to conduct this work in an effective, efficient manner.
 The development of this document and the assessment has served to meet the requirements of Article 6 and Article 28 of the state public health law.
 In addition, the Affordable Care Act requires nonprofit hospitals to conduct a periodic community health needs assessment and adopt an implementation strategy to meet the community health needs identified in the assessment.
 This document is intended to facilitate responses to these requirements and promote collaboration while recognizing the role that the community plays in multi-sector planning and action to address health outcomes.

-2. Community Definition:Columbia Memorial Hospital (Columbia Memorial) serves Columbia, Greene and parts of northern Dutchess County.
+2. Community Definition:Columbia Memorial Health (Columbia Memorial) serves Columbia, Greene and parts of northern Dutchess County.
 For the purposes of this Community Service Plan, the service areas defined herein include the zip codes in Columbia and Greene Counties.

 Columbia County is located in the northeastern region of the Mid-Hudson Valley of New York State.
 It is bordered on the north by Rensselaer County, on the south by Dutchess County, on the east by Berkshire County of the Commonwealth of Massachusetts and on the west by the Hudson River opposite Greene County.
 Columbia County comprises a total of 643 square miles or 411,520 acres.
 Based on the U.S. Census, Columbia County’s population is 63,096.
 Columbia County is basically rural in nature and includes the City of Hudson; 18 towns, including Ancram, Austerlitz, Canaan, Chatham, Claverack, Clermont, Copake, Gallatin, Germantown, Ghent, Greenport, Hillsdale, Kinderhook, Livingston, New Lebanon, Stockport, Stuyvesant and Taghkanic, and the four villages of Chatham, Valatie, Kinderhook and Philmont.